 Mums customary first aid kit

 So, you’ve got your tooth brush, sun cream and passport – what else do you need?
 One of those things that you don’t really want to take but know you probably should is a small first aid kit.
 The basic medical essentials are absolutely necessary, to ensure that your trip goes without a hitch.
 It doesn’t have to be a full sized first aid box, just the essentials (Paracetamol, rehydration salts, plasters, small roll of bandages etc.).
 Even a minor incident can mean that you have to begin a search for the local pharmacy, where language and the names of medicines will be a challenge.
-A simple first aid kit can be purchased on line and could prevent a real pain.
+A simple first aid kit can be purchased online, check this site out and could prevent a real pain.

 I know this doesn’t go into your rucksack but it is important.
 Make sure you check out: Vaccinations for your travel destination.
 Back to the rucksack then, I didn’t want to make a big deal of this but a toilet roll is definitely a good idea.
 If you think it’s a bit bulky wrap all or part of one round a pencil or straw from McDonalds and then whip the straw out and you have a ‘mini roll’.
 You won’t regret it.
+Check out fitathletic.com.